• How to create invoices for your limited company

 Credit invoice

-A credit invoice, also referred to as a credit memo, is an amendment to an original invoice.
-It is issued when a company owes money and needs to make changes to the initial invoice a client received.
+A credit invoice, also called a credit memo, is an amendment to an original invoice.
+It is issued when a company owes money and needs to change the initial invoice a client received.
 This could be for several reasons; for instance, if:

 • The goods the client received are damaged